 Or you can tell them after.
-I’m not usually into “hiding” veggies and healthy ingredients in dishes because I want kids to learn to enjoy and want the healthy food.
-However, if you are trying to take control and get your children off of a cycle of picky eating, hiding first and then telling them once they love it is the next best option!
+I’m not usually into “hiding” veggies and healthy ingredients in dishes because I want kids to learn to enjoy and want these foods.
+However, if you are trying to take control and get your children off of a cycle of selective eating, hiding first and then telling them once they love it is the next best option!

 We have had a few hot days in the Northeast and I was just craving something cold yesterday after spin and yoga.
 We had some local mixed lettuces, looking pretty in purple & green, but a salad just sounded awful ( <– extremely abnormal feeling for this girl).
 So I put the greens to good use with some organic frozen fruit, almond milk and garden of life raw protein.
 Don’t worry if you don’t have the latter on hand though, because this will work with some yogurt and vanilla extract too.
 See both options below!

 Purple Power Smoothie (GF, V & DF option)

 1/2 C frozen cherries (I get Cascadian Farm brand in bulk at BJ’s)

 1/2 C frozen sliced peaches (can sub mango)